HOPS GROWN LOCALLY

 THE HERO OF CRAFT BEER

-Hops are an integral ingredient in the great beer recipe, along with water, yeast and malt.
+Hops are integral in a great beer recipe, along with water, yeast and malt.
 But they can't be grown just anywhere.
-Over 70% of Australia's hops are grown in the alpine valleys of Victoria's High Country and are shipped all over the world, and are cherished by our local brewers.
+Over 70% of Australia's hops are grown in the majestic alpine valleys of Victoria's High Country.
+Shipped all over the world to create great brews, head to the High Country to taste the sense of place at our local breweries.

 What are hops?